leftonspace/two_agent_web_starter_complete/THE_JARVIS_BIBLE.md

 | **Cost Tracking** | Token usage & spending | `cost_tracker.py` |
 | **Analytics Engine** | Usage analytics | `analytics.py` |
 | **Self-Optimization** | Auto-tuning system | `brain.py` |

+> *"Finally, sir, we arrive at the administrative functions—the behind-the-scenes machinery that keeps everything running smoothly.
+My calendar intelligence doesn't merely schedule meetings; it understands that you shouldn't have back-to-back calls across time zones, that you prefer deep work in the mornings, and that Fridays after 3 PM are, shall we say, sacred.
+Email integration allows me to draft, send, and organize correspondence on your behalf, maintaining appropriate tone for each recipient.
+The monitoring systems keep a watchful eye on everything—API response times, error rates, system health—and alert you only when something truly requires attention.
+I track every token spent, every API call made, providing transparent cost analytics so there are no surprises on your bill.
+But here's what I'm particularly proud of, sir: the self-optimization engine.
+I don't merely perform; I improve.
+I analyze my own performance, identify bottlenecks, and automatically tune my parameters for better results.
+Each interaction makes me slightly more efficient, slightly more attuned to your needs.
+It's evolution, sir, compressed into code.
+The brain module represents my commitment to continuous improvement—because standing still, as Mr. Stark would say, is just falling behind slowly."*

 ---